fffiloni/soundkit-mograph/README.md

 * Start a simple server using python `python -m SimpleHTTPServer 5000`
 * Browse `localhost:5000`, yes it's black and fullscreen, don't panic.
 * Hit the A key or the Z key on your keyboard to see how it works.
+* Bonus: hit the 'Enter' key to go fullscreen

 ## How to make your own keyboard